soravux/scoop/doc/usage.rst

     if __name__ == '__main__':
         results = list(futures.map(mySum, range(len(data))))

 SCOOP and greenlets
 ~~~~~~~~~~~~~~~~~~~

 .. warning::
-    Since SCOOP uses greenlets to schedule and run futures.
-Programs that use
+    Since SCOOP uses greenlets to schedule and run futures, programs that use
     their own greenlets won't work with SCOOP.
 However, you should consider
     replacing the greenlets in your code by SCOOP functions.